BadmWe/dspyt-webpage/dspyt/posts/efficientnet-classification.md

 ![Computer Vision Tasks with efficientnet Keras classification](/images/posts/efficientnet/image.webp)

-In this post we will discuss Convolutional Neural Networks, data augmentation, EfficientNet and how to achieve nearly 100% accuracy on a classification of several classes of images potentially across multiple datasets.
+In this post we will discuss Convolutional Neural Networks, data augmentation, efficientnet and how to achieve nearly 100% accuracy on a classification of several classes of images potentially across multiple datasets.

 ## Convolutional Neural Networks